 This table shows results from the mixture of three normals meta-analysis on a stacked data set combining both Academic Journal and Nudge Unit samples of nudges.
 The parameters of each of the three normals (mean, between-trial variance, and within-trial variance) are held constant between both samples.
 The two samples of nudges differ in the probability of drawing a trial from each of the three normals.
 These probabilities are estimated under an ordinal probit model.
-Specifically, the probability that a trial i draws its effect size from the first (lowest) normal is $P(X'i\beta + \varepsilon < \theta_1)$, where X_i is a $k \times 1$ vector of trial characteristics, such as being in the Academic Journal sample. β is a $k \times 1$ vector of coefficients, and the error ε follows a standard normal distribution.
-The probability that a trial i draws its effect size from the second (middle) normal is $P(\theta_1 \leq X'i\beta + \varepsilon < \theta_2)$, and the probability of drawing from the third (highest) normal is $P(\theta_3 \leq X'i \beta + \varepsilon)$.
-The thresholds θ_1, θ_2 and the coefficient vector β are jointly estimated.
-This table shows the estimated coefficients for trial-level features (e.g., being in the Academic Journal sample or the Revenue & debt policy area), the thresholds in the ordinal probit, and γ , the probability that a trial with no significant results is published relative to a trial with at least one significant result.
-Below these estimates, the table shows the average treatment effect (ATE) and the probability of drawing a trial from the third (highest) normal for the two samples separately.
-The ATE is calculated holding X_i at the averages for each of the two samples.
-Standard errors from at least 50 bootstrap samples are reported in parentheses.
+Specifically, the probability that a trial i draws its effect size from the first (lowest) normal is $P(X_i'\eta + \varepsilon < \theta_1)$, where X_i is a $k \times 1$ vector of trial characteristics, such as being in the Academic Journal sample. η is a $k \times 1$ vector of coefficients, and the error ε follows a standard normal distribution.
+The probability that a trial i draws its effect size from the second (middle) normal is $P(\theta_1 \leq X_i' \eta + \varepsilon < \theta_2)$, and the probability of drawing from the third (highest) normal is $P(\theta_3 \leq X_i' \eta + \varepsilon)$.
+The thresholds θ_1, θ_2 and the coefficient vector η are jointly estimated.
+This table shows the estimated coefficients for observable trial and treatment features (e.g., delivering the intervention via email).
+Observables that vary at the treatment level are included by taking the within-trial average.
+For tractability, Column 3 includes only the most significant (i.e., with the highest t-stat) medium, policy area, and mechanism as estimated in Column 4 of Table 4 and the indicator for whether the control group receives any communication.
+Column 4 allows for more observables and includes the two most significant groups from each category.
+The table also shows the thresholds in the ordinal probit, and γ , the probability that a trial with no significant results is published relative to a trial with at least one significant result.
+Below these estimates, the table shows the average treatment effect (ATE) for the two samples separately.
+For each sample, the ATE is calculated twice, first holding X_i at the average levels within its own sample, and then at the average levels within the other sample (except the indicator for being in the Academic Journals sample).
+Standard errors from at least 40 bootstrap samples are reported in parentheses.